← All varieties

 Golden Russet

-This is an old English apple described by Ronalds and Lindley as Golden Russet.
-Downing identifies it as identical with that old English variety (1875).
-It has sometimes been catalogued under the name English Golden Russet and has been confused with the English Russet, which is a distinct variety.
-It has also been called Golden Russet of New York or of Western New York in distinction from the Golden Russet of Massachusetts (Hunt Russet) and from the various other apples disseminated under the name Golden Russet.
+It has been catalogued under the name English Golden Russet and has been confused with the English Russet, a distinct variety.
+It has also been called Golden Russet of New York or of Western New York in distinction from the Golden Russet of Massachusetts (Hunt Russet), and from various other apples disseminated under the name Golden Russet (Beach).
+Thomas notes it is distinct from the English Russet (of straight upright growth, a very long keeper) and from the American Golden Russet or Bullock's Pippin.
+Bunyard observes: "I have never been able to obtain this apple true and the above description is borrowed from Hogg and Ronalds.
+There has been much confusion with this apple, the English Russet and the Roxbury Russet."

-It is one of the popular apples, succeeding in nearly all sections and especially in rich Western soils.
-Among the russets grown in Central and Western New York, the Golden Russet ranks second only to Roxbury in commercial importance, though in other portions of the state it has been less extensively planted.
-In recent years (as of 1905) the season of good red winter apples had been extended by cold storage, making long-keeping russet apples less profitable, and Golden Russet was grown less extensively than formerly.
+Among the russets grown in Central and Western New York, Golden Russet ranks second only to Roxbury in commercial importance (Beach; Hedrick).
+In other portions of the state it has been less extensively planted.
+Warder notes the apple "came to the West from the nurseries about Rochester" and that it succeeds well in parts of Kentucky.
+Downing notes it succeeds in nearly all sections, and especially in rich Western soils.
+In recent years (as of Beach, 1905), the season of good red winter apples has been extended by means of cold storage, with the result that long-keeping russet apples are less profitable than they were formerly — one reason Golden Russet is now grown less extensively than formerly.
+Thompson compares Golden Russet with English Russet and Roxbury Russet in an article presented to the Michigan Horticultural Society in 1870.

 Tree

 Twigs erect, rather slender to moderately stout, often with large, blunt terminal bud; internodes short.
-Downing notes young shoots as slender, dull reddish brown, slightly downy, with numerous small white dots.
-Beach elaborates: bark on the younger branches smooth, yellowish or olive; on the new growth olive-green or rather dull reddish-brown lightly mottled with grayish scarf-skin; pubescent toward the tips.
+Young shoots slender (Warder, Downing), dull reddish brown, slightly downy, with numerous small white dots (Downing); olive, speckled (Warder); shoots speckled (Thomas).
+Bark on the younger branches smooth, yellowish or olive; on the new growth olive-green or rather dull reddish-brown lightly mottled with grayish scarf-skin; pubescent toward the tips.
 Lenticels conspicuous, becoming more so on the two-year-old wood, of a clear pale color, quite numerous, seldom large, usually below medium, roundish, sometimes raised.
-"It is distinguished among other russets by its peculiar, light colored, speckled shoots" (Downing, 1876).
+Downing notes: "It is distinguished among other russets by its peculiar, light colored, speckled shoots."
+Warder adds that the variety "may be distinguished by the palate, or by the character of the twigs."
 Buds medium in size or below, deeply set, free, obtuse, pubescent.
+It develops but a moderately strong root system in the nursery (Beach).

 Fruit

-Cavity: Medium, or rather deep (Downing).
-Wide to medium, medium in depth to rather deep, somewhat acuminate to acute, usually not furrowed, often deep green with numerous paler green or grayish dots (Beach).
+Cavity: Wide, regular, rough (Warder); medium, or rather deep (Downing); wide to medium, medium in depth to rather deep, somewhat acuminate to acute, usually not furrowed, often deep green with numerous paler green or grayish dots (Beach); wide, acuminate, often deep green with numerous paler green or grayish dots (Hedrick); regular, obtuse (Hansen, Budd-Hansen); rather deep, round (Bunyard).

-Basin: Broad, rather large, slightly corrugated (Downing).
-Sometimes oblique or irregular, often saucer-shaped, round, rather abrupt, rather shallow to moderately deep, sometimes plaited or slightly ribbed (Beach).
+Basin: Regular, deep, leather-cracked (Warder); broad, rather large, slightly corrugated (Downing); sometimes oblique or irregular, often saucer-shaped, round, rather abrupt, rather shallow to moderately deep, sometimes plaited or slightly ribbed (Beach); oblique, round, abrupt, shallow, sometimes plaited or ribbed (Hedrick); smooth, medium, leather-cracked (Hansen, Budd-Hansen); round, even (Bunyard).

 Uses

-Particularly desirable for home use during the spring months before small fruits ripen, being then excellent for dessert and culinary uses.
-It makes good evaporated stock and is excellent for cider and stock food.
-Sells well in the general market and is particularly in demand for shipment to Northwestern and Southern markets and for export (Beach).
+A choice dessert fruit (Warder); use, table, kitchen (Warder); both kitchen and market (Lowther); dessert (Bunyard).
+Beach: particularly desirable for home use during the spring months before small fruits ripen, being then excellent for dessert and culinary uses; makes good evaporated stock and is excellent for cider and stock food.
+Sells well in the general market and is particularly in demand for shipment to Northwestern and Southern markets and for export.
+Hedrick: most excellent for dessert, culinary uses, evaporating, and, of all varieties, best for cider; besides, they keep and ship very well.

 Book Sources